polotek/node/doc/api/process.markdown

 ### process.setgid(id)

+Param: id {Integer|String} The numerical group ID or groupname string.

-Sets the group identity of the process.
-(See setgid(2).)
-This accepts either a numerical ID or a groupname string.
-If a groupname is specified, this method blocks while resolving it to a numerical ID.
+Sets the group identity of the process, see [setgid(2)](http://kernel.org/doc/man-pages/online/pages/man2/setgid.2.html).
+If a groupname is specified for `id`, this method blocks while resolving it to a numerical ID.

     console.log('Current gid: ' + process.getgid());
     try {